wjk22/vsphere-raidcheck/README.txt

 Installation
 btw after every reboot you have to run the 1 2 3 4 scripts ..

+this is just a quick hack to help friends monitor their self build vmware server which do now show the raid status in their webinterface...

+can anyway answer me if I am allowed to upload the controller binaries here?

 -1 get arcconf, perccli and megacli for your controller and put it in the correct dir not sure I am allowed to add them to this repository,